 Founder & CEO

 Fritzi Gros-Daillon is a CSA and a Certified Aging-in-Place Specialist and instructor for NAHB.
 Her business, Household Guardians, is a home safety and accessibility consulting company in San Diego.
-She was a senior move manager in NY for 10 years and is now Chief Advocacy Officer for Age Safe America.
+She was a senior move manager in NY for 10 years and is now Chief Advocacy Officer.

 Home Assessment & Consulting

 Building/Remodeling Industry Consulting